minho42/roster-ios-public/privacy-policy.md

 # Privacy Policy

-[] is a third-party client app for NSW HealthRoster.
+Rosterr is a third-party client app for NSW HealthRoster.

 The information in our app comes from HealthRoster.